OlgaOrl/OlgaOrl/README.md

   </a>
 </p>

 Based in Estonia.
 Recently certified (EstQF Level 4).

-After 780 hours of industry internship at Diara Infra OÜ, looking for a junior developer position - open to backend, fullstack or mobile roles, remote or hybrid.
+Open to backend, fullstack or mobile roles, remote or hybrid.

 ### Tech Stack